kolibre/Kolibre-KADOS/README.md

 What is Kolibre?
 ---------------------------------
-Kolibre is a Finnish non-profit association whose purpose is to promote information systems that aid people with reading disabilities.
+Kolibre is a Finnish non-profit association whose purpose is to promote information systems that aid people with reading disabilities, focusing on the distribution and playback of digital accessible talking books such as Daisy.
 The software which Kolibre develops is published under open source and made available to all stakeholders at github.com/kolibre.

 Kolibre is committed to broad cooperation between organizations, businesses and individuals around the innovative development of custom information systems for